Master of Public Administration (English)

 • Minimum of two years' or more of full-time work experience

 • For students from universities where English is not the medium of instruction, a good IELTS/TOEFL test score is required.
-The minimum test score is as follows:
+Test dates must be within 2 years or less from date of application.
+The minimum test scores is as follows:

 TOEFL / IELTS Minimum Test Score